chrisemunt/mg-dbx/README.md

 * Attempt to capture Windows OS exceptions in the event log.
 	* The default event log is c:\temp\mg-dbx.log under Windows and /tmp/mg-dbx.log under UNIX.

+### v2.1.19 (15 August 2020)

+* Update the internal UNIX library names for InterSystems IRIS and Cache.
+	* For information, the Cache library was renamed from libcache to libisccache and the IRIS library from libirisdb to libiscirisdb
+	* This change does not affect Windows platforms.